 - Compose an image in a drop of water

-DIY macro studio for $10.
+Here's how to create a DIY macro studio for $10.
 We're planning on doing this in a future post.
-Or we might save ourselves the trouble and buy the same one on Amazon for $30.
+Or we might save ourselves the trouble and buy the same one on Amazon for around $35.
 A setup like this is great for consistent lighting.

 Of course, a studio setup isn't necessary for macro photography.
 The great outdoors is calling our name!

 6 GoPro Slow Motion Ideas